Network concepts for applications in Azure Kubernetes Service (AKS)

 Although capabilities like service endpoints or UDRs are supported with both kubenet and Azure CNI, the support policies for AKS define what changes you can make.
 For example:

-- If you manually create the virtual network resources for an AKS cluster, you are supported when configuring your own UDRs or service endpoints.
+- If you manually create the virtual network resources for an AKS cluster, you're supported when configuring your own UDRs or service endpoints.

-- If the Azure platform automatically creates the virtual network resources for your AKS cluster, it is not supported to manually change those AKS-managed resources to configure your own UDRs or service endpoints.
+- If the Azure platform automatically creates the virtual network resources for your AKS cluster, it isn't supported to manually change those AKS-managed resources to configure your own UDRs or service endpoints.

 When you create a LoadBalancer type Service, an underlying Azure load balancer resource is created.
 The load balancer is configured to distribute traffic to the pods in your Service on a given port.
 The LoadBalancer only works at layer 4 - the Service is unaware of the actual applications, and can't make any additional routing considerations.